tedbyron/losant-mqtt-esp-idf/README.md

 # losant-mqtt-rs

-Rust MQTT Client for connecting devices to the Losant IoT Platform
+MQTT Client for connecting Espressif devices to the Losant IoT Platform